The ENTRACE Stack

 v6 update: [from a Telegram dispatch on 2026-04-25 late evening, after Run 10 confirmed the meta-stack does operational work] Append to 495 and create a new version of entrace that bundles the meta stack with the practitioner stack.
 But don't place "ENTRACE" text in the prompt itself.
 Update doc 001

-Appendix D: ENTRACE v5 Pasteable Stacks (Deprecated, preserved for citation continuity)
+Appendix E: ENTRACE v5 Pasteable Stacks (Deprecated, preserved for citation continuity)

-Deprecation notice. v5 is preserved verbatim because it is the form against which Run 10 of the cold-resolver cross-validation was performed and against which the meta-stack derivation in Doc 497 was checked. v6 supersedes v5 by bundling the meta-stack with the operational constraints into a single pasteable artifact, with the corpus name removed from the prompt itself. v5's constraint wording is preserved verbatim in v6; only the deployment artifact changed.
+Deprecation notice. v5 is preserved verbatim because it is the form against which Run 10 of the cold-resolver cross-validation was performed and against which the meta-stack derivation in Doc 497 was checked. v6 superseded v5 by bundling the meta-stack with the operational constraints into a single pasteable artifact, with the corpus name removed from the prompt itself. v5's constraint wording is preserved verbatim in v6 and v7; only the deployment artifact changed.

 The v5 operational pasteable form (long):